Sofie is a 13 year, 6-month-old bilingual English-Spanish speaking female.

 Speech Diagnosis: None

-Sofie is a very attractive and genuinely charming girl, who easily establishes connections with people.
-She lives with adopted parents, her biological 11-year-old, sister who is also adopted, and her 7-year-old brother who is in the process of being adopted.
+Sofie is a genuinely charming girl who easily establishes connections with people.
+She lives with her adoptive parents, her biological 11-year-old sister who is also adopted, and her 7-year-old brother who is in the process of being adopted.
 She came to her adopted family 2.5 years ago.

 From birth through 7 years old, Sofie lived with her mother and maternal grandfather in the nearby large city.
 For purposes of this evaluation, the details will be left out, but there were such significant issues in the family that Sofie and her sister and brother were removed from the home 6 years ago and spent 4 years in various foster homes and also living with her maternal great grandmother and then maternal grandfather, before being adopted by this family 2 ½ years ago.

-Sofie and her adoptive family live in a lovely one family house in a semi-rural community in a community that is overwhelmingly Caucasian, non-Hispanic mainstream American middle class and school-oriented.
-However, prior to moving with her adoptive parents Sofie lived in a predominantly Latino/a and African American community.
+Sofie and her adoptive family live in a lovely one-family house in a semi-rural community in a community that is overwhelmingly Caucasian, non-Hispanic mainstream American middle class, and school-oriented.
+However, before moving with her adoptive parents, Sofie lived in a predominantly Latino and African American community.

 Because the adoptive parents have only known Sofie for 2 ½ years, the mother interviewed could not answer many of the Critical Questions.
-According to reports the adopted parents have from social services, her mother left school in 10th grade; her father graduated from high school.
+According to reports the adoptive parents have from social services, her mother left school in 10th grade and her father graduated from high school.
 She could not comment on Sofie’s developmental milestones or medical history or her biological family’s history of academic or language problems.
 She did say that Sofie is not clumsy but very graceful and coordinated.

 Sofie’s mother interviewed indicated that she has significant concerns about Sofie’s language processing skills and her receptive and expressive language.
-She is concerned that Sofie does not use many three-syllable words and whether or not she is able to learn SAE for the “job world”.
+She is concerned that Sofie does not use many three-syllable words and whether or not she can learn SAE for the “job world”.

-In the fifth grade, Sofie started living with her adoptive parents and she attended a nearby school with a student body with many African American and Latino students.
+In the fifth grade, Sofie started living with her adoptive parents and she attended a nearby school with a student body of many African American and Latino students.
 The parents, however, were not happy with the school curriculum that emphasized rote learning with vocabulary-based science and social studies.
 They took her out of that school and enrolled Sofie in her current school when she began sixth grade.
-At the time of this interview, Sofie was finishing seventh grade and would remain in that school for one more year as it ends at eighth grade.
+At the time of this interview, Sofie was finishing seventh grade and would remain in that school for one more year as it ended in eighth grade.